 What are the racial, economic, and gender disparities of the U.S. criminal justice system?
 How do psychological trauma, drug abuse, and mental illness influence criminal behavior and the criminal justice system?
 Relevant issues including punitive versus rehabilitative approaches, family involvement, and victim advocacy are complex and constantly evolving.

-Adler University’s fully online Master of Arts (M.A.) in Criminology combines a rigorous academic study of the root causes and nature of crime with a deep commitment to the fair and equitable application of criminal justice and community-focused solutions.
+Adler University’s fully online Master of Arts (M.A.) in Criminology and Criminal Justice combines a rigorous academic study of the root causes and nature of crime with a deep commitment to the fair and equitable application of criminal justice and community-focused solutions.

 All of our online programs are delivered with the academic rigor and personal attention that has distinguished Adler University for more than 60 years.
-Our online Criminology master’s program is led by professionals with years of experience in the field.
+Our online Criminology and Criminal Justice master’s program is led by professionals with years of experience in the field.